DoctorMcKay/node-steam-user/README.md

 Gets the Steam Level for one or more Steam users (who do not have to be on your friends list).

+### getAliases(steamids, callback)
+- `steamids` - An array of `SteamID` objects or strings that can parse into `SteamID` objects
+- `callback` - Called when the requested data is available
+    - `err` - An `Error` object on failure, or `null` on success
+    - `results` - An object whose keys are 64-bit SteamIDs (as strings) and whose values are objects containing the following properties:
+        - `name` - The new name adopted by the user, as a string
+        - `name_since` - A `Date` object representing when the user adopted this name

+**v3.10.0 or later is required to use this method**

+Gets the last 10 persona names (including the current one) used by one or more Steam users (who do not have to be on your friends list).

 ### getGameBadgeLevel(appid, callback)
 - `appid` - The AppID of the game you want to get your badge level for
 - `callback` - Called when the requested data is available.